Elizbellou/Powerline-Detection-with-YOLOv5-and-Jetson-Nano/README.md

 # Inference on video with Jetson Nano
 Inference on drone footage using Jetson Nano dev kit can be found [here](https://youtu.be/OjKJn98CTjA)
 # Impementation
+## Get started with Jetson Nano
+Before proceeding please follow the tutorial videos of [Get started with Jetson Nano Developer Kit](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit) to understand connections and headless mode function and also increase swap file memory.

 ## Connect Pixhawk 4 with Jetson Nano
-First connect usb port of Jetson Nano to the TELEM 2 UART port of Pixhawk and run the following command (note that you may need to define USB* or use /dev/ttyACM*, baudrate number and aircraft name, according to your project):
+First connect usb port of Jetson Nano to the TELEM 2 UART port or micro-USB of Pixhawk and run the following command (note that you may need to define /dev/ttyUSB* or /dev/ttyACM*, baudrate number and aircraft name, according to your project):
 ```
+pip install MAVProxy pyserial pymavlink
 mavproxy.py --master=/dev/ttyUSB* --baudrate=115200 --aircraft MyCopter

 ```
 Recommended Software for ground control station is Qgroundcontrol or Mission Planner.
-## Export our YOLOv5s model to Tensor-RT engine file on Jetson Nano
+## Export our YOLOv5s model to Tensor-RT engine file on the Jetson Nano
 Download our PL_small.pt from this repo and open another terminal window
 ```
 git clone https://github.com/ultralytics/yolov5